GESTATIONAL DIABETES: CARBS OR KETO FOR OPTIMAL MOTHER AND BABY HEALTH

 Understand current research regarding nutrition specifically types and amounts of carbohydrates in the management of GDM.

-FOR CDEs: This Course Qualifies for CE Credit!
+FOR CDCESs: This Course Qualifies for CE Credit!

-To satisfy the requirement for renewal of certification according to the National Certification Board for Diabetes Educators (NCBDE, www.ncbde.org), courses must relate to diabetes and be part of the list of recognized providers of the NCBDE.
-The Commission on Dietetic Registration (CDR) is listed as an NCBDE recognized provider.
-Because Dietitian Central has been granted accreditation by the CDR, it therefore meets the criteria as an approved provider of CEs for CDEs by the NCBDE.
-The NCBDE does not directly approve continuing education for any specific webinar or self study course.
+To satisfy the requirement for renewal of certification according to the Certification Board for Diabetes Care and Education (CBDCE, www.cbdce.org), courses must relate to diabetes and be part of the list of recognized providers of the CBDCE.
+The Commission on Dietetic Registration (CDR) is listed as an CBDCE recognized provider.
+Because Dietitian Central has been granted accreditation by the CDR, it therefore meets the criteria as an approved provider of CEs for CDCESs by the CBDCE.
+The CBDCE does not directly approve continuing education for any specific webinar or self study course.

-About the Presenter: Lauren Talbert, RD, CSO, LDN, CDE
+About the Presenter: Lauren Talbert, RD, CSO, LDN, CDCES